coxmediagroup/uidev-assignment/README.md

 ####Fonts

-Use a Google font for the web page headers.
+Use the Google font Oswald for the web page headers.
 Use the default Bootstrap framework font for the web page body text.

 ####Evaluation of assignment